ibrahimamreya/UnixTools/LAMP Stack.md

-How to Install Linux, Apache, MySQL, and PHP LAMP Stack on Ubuntu 24.04LTS Server
+LAMP Stack on Ubuntu 24.04LTS Server
 =================================================================================

 In this article we cover taking an Ubuntu 24.04LTS server and expanding it into a full blown Linux, Apache, MySQL, and PHP (LAMP) web server.